jebin2/JellyJump/project_implementation_guides_for_llm/player/phase35-trim-video.md

 **Requirements**:
 - Checkbox: "Add to playlist after trimming" (checked by default)
+- **CRITICAL**: This checkbox ONLY controls the NEW trimmed video
+- **CRITICAL**: The original source video ALWAYS remains in the playlist (never removed or affected)
 - If checked:
   - Create new playlist item below source video
   - Filename: `{original-name}-trimmed-{start}-{end}.{ext}`
   - Extract metadata using MediaBunny
   - Generate thumbnail for trimmed segment
   - Mark as new with animation
+  - Both original and trimmed videos now in playlist
+- If unchecked:
+  - Do NOT add trimmed video to playlist
+  - Original source video remains in playlist (unchanged)
-- If unchecked: Never add to playlist, download button shown
+  - Download button shown for trimmed file
-- Show "Download" button after trimming completes
+- Show "Download" button after trimming completes (regardless of checkbox state)
 - User clicks button to download trimmed file

 ### Feature 7: Progress Tracking